AmaliaPadureanu/MadisonIsland_Automation/README.md

 in a fully automated manner.

 ## Page Object Model
 While going through various workflows within a web app, the user interacts with certain pages and webelements.
-The Page Object Model simply models these as objects within the test code.
+The ```Page Object Model``` simply models these as objects within the test code.
-In order to support the Page Object, I've used ```Page Factory``` to initialize the web elements that are defined in the page objects.
-The initialization is done inside the page class constructor.

 ```java
 public LoginPage(WebDriver driver) {